xinjiyang27-star/MICB_475_25W2_Team_6/Team_Meeting/January_26.md

 - Finding the dataset --> enough metadata for us to use?
 - Find papers --> 16S, metadata
 - By Friday!
-Ideas
+5. Ideas
     - MS and Parkinson
     - IBD
-          - Chron diseases --> hard to find something novel
+          - CD --> hard to find something novel
+          - UC --> novel research question is hard to find
     - MS --> novel, they have been touched a lot
     - infant --> more time points, antibiotic exposure (use or not)
               - Difficulty: Approperiate datasets
+    - Gut microbiota after chemotherapy (Novel)  --> Having datasets and paper now
+    - Different types of cancers affect gut microbiota
+6. Combining datasets
+- difficult at the beginning
+e.g. Compare different cancers --> different types of cancers affect microbiota